everx-labs/ever-cli/README.md

 ### 9.8.3.
 Storage fee command

-This command allows user to calculate storage fees for a deployed contract using it's address.
+This command allows user to calculate storage fees for a deployed contract using its address.

 ```bash
 ever-cli fee storage [--period <period>] <address>